AdaCore/spark2014/docs/ug/alfa.rst

 In Ada, non-parenthesized arithmetic operations can be re-ordered by the compiler, which may result in a failing computation (due to overflow checking) becoming a successful one, and vice-versa.
-In Alfa, all such operations should be parenthesized.
-(SPARK issues a warning on such cases.)
+In Alfa, all such operations should be parenthesized, otherwise a warning is emitted.

 More specifically: